 You will see lots of wild animals and the numerous safaris during this trip.
 We visit some of the most legendary National Parks in Africa such as the Serengeti, the Ngorogoro Crater, Chobe, Etosha, South Luangwa..

 This overland tour also combines some of the diverse cultures of Africa with spectacular natural landscapes.
-You will meet the Bushmen Tribe, the Himba tribe and of course the Masai tribe…
+You will even meet the Bushmen and Masai Tribes.

 Click map to enlarge >>

 This tour is offered in two travel styles: